bartosz-zasada/use-case-executor/UPGRADE.md

     )
     ```

 The YAML and array structure has been changed in the same way.
-See chapter (Use Case Contexts)[doc/03-use-case-contexts.md]
+See chapter [Use Case Contexts](doc/03-use-case-contexts.md)
 for details.

 * `Lamudi\UseCaseBundle\Exception\UseCaseException` has been renamed to